Gelatin in pharmaceuticals

 E – ESSENTIAL to all humans.

-U – A UNIQUE and USEFUL product used through the centuries.
+U – A UNIQUE and USEFUL product used throughout the centuries.

 T – Significant in THERMOREVERSIBLE and TABLETTING applications.